mjg211/ph2rand/README.md

 ```

 An introductory example of how to make use of the package’s core
 functionality can be found below.
-For further help, please email
+For further help, please see the
-<michael.grayling@newcastle.ac.uk>.
+package vignettes or email <michael.grayling@newcastle.ac.uk>.

 ## Example: Two-stage designs